 [image from ellenrennard.com]

-Fast forward to 2018, any self-respecting home will come with soft closing hinges for cupboards, cabinets and drawers.
+Fast forward to 2018, parents with angry teenagers will be more than happy to have a home with soft closing hinges for cupboards, cabinets and drawers.

 Instant Heater in 1998